Congratulations to the 2021 APH Scholars

-While this year will look different, we want to thank the APH Scholars for their contributions to the field.
+After a year of unprecedented challenges, we want to be sure to thank the APH Scholars for their contributions to the field.
 Many of our scholars have gone on to become EOTs, be recognized by their peers as outstanding teachers, and receive other awards and accolades.

 During Annual Meeting, the scholars will be asked to participate in a panel discussion about their service to individuals who are blind or have a visual impairment.
 Scholars will also participate in the building of the EPAC and ESAC committee reports, with commendations and recommendations provided for APH during their spring meeting.